worksbyabhi/NextStyledThemeStarter/README.md

 ## Code of Conduct

-We adhere to the Contributor Covenant Code of Conduct.
+Please note that this project adheres to a [Code of Conduct](https://github.com/worksbyabhi/NextStyledThemeStarter/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/worksbyabhi/NextStyledThemeStarter/blob/main/LICENSE) file for details.